 No doubt, anyone familiar with the recent debates within evangelicalism are aware of the clear divide between those who embrace CRT as a proper analytical tool and those who reject it as a godless ideology foreign to the text of Scripture.
 Putman addresses several key issues in this debate.
 I do not believe Putman is a critical theorist, nor does he embrace the central tenets of critical theory discussed below.
 He does, however, raise some good questions and I would like to commend his efforts, encourage him as a brother, and engage with his ideas.

 First, Putman admits he has not spent ample time reading the original literature on CRT.
 Truth be told, I find it hard to believe the vast majority of Southern Baptist professors are well read in the original literature of CRT or Intersectionality.
-That’s precisely why Resolution 9 should not have been passed at the SBC—for if most of our theological professors are unfamiliar with the original literature, how can we expect the people in the pews to be aware of the original literature?
+That’s precisely why Resolution 9 should not have been passed at the SBC—for if most of our theological professors are unfamiliar with the original literature, how could we expect the people in the pews to be aware of the original literature?
 By no means ought this to be taken as an attack upon the intellect of any Southern Baptist or evangelical.
 It is a simple reiteration of the fact several people were not prepared to discuss this issue for a variety of reasons, and it was the wrong time to pass the resolution.

-With that being said, I think many evangelical seminary students are probably familiar with the concepts and philosophical presuppositions of CRT and Intersectionality, even if they are not familiar with the twist and turn of each key theologian.
+With that being said, I think many evangelical seminary students are probably familiar with the concepts and philosophical presuppositions of CRT and Intersectionality, even if they are not familiar with the twist and turn of each key theologian or philosopher.
 This is because many people trained in present-day hermeneutical theory are aware of CRT’s underlying philosophical presuppositions, specifically: existentialism, historical situatedness, historical horizons, post-modernism, critical theory, critical linguistic theories, and much more.
 In fact, based upon the primary literature used in several seminaries, I would go so far as to say that most present-day evangelical hermeneutics courses are immersed in this critical approach to biblical interpretation.
 For that reason, I believe the philosophical preconditions of CRT were first taught and embraced in our hermeneutics classes, and the acceptance of CRT as an analytical tool was merely a difference of degree, rather than one of kind.

 Second, Putman raises some interesting questions about the relationship between our affirmation of sola Scriptura and extra-biblical concepts and ideologies.
 Putman draws most of his material from Kevin Vanhoozer’s book, Biblical Authority After Babel (even though he does not cite him).
 In Vanhoozer’s work you see many of Putman’s distinctions between the various types of tradition and how they might relate to sola Scriptura or nuda Scriptura.
 While time does not permit a full review of Vanhoozer’s book here, one could click (here) to find my more detailed interaction with this publication.

 Since I was raised as a Roman Catholic, I found Putman’s discussion of sola Scriptura to be quite interesting.
-Putman is correct when he states there are different definitions of tradition throughout church history.
+Putman is correct when he states there are different definitions of tradition throughout Church history.
 Anyone familiar with these debates knows Protestants argued for a ministerial understanding of tradition (where tradition informs and guides our interpretation of Scripture), rather than a magisterial view (where tradition overrides and supersedes the clear teachings of Scripture).
 The debate goes even deeper than this simple distinction, however.
 Within Roman Catholicism there is a more fundamental debate over the proper relationship between Scripture and the locus and nature of tradition.
 Some advocate for a Partim-Partim view, which claims Scripture is insufficient and that oral tradition is a separate and different (and inspired) revelation alongside Scripture.
 In order to have all that God intended you must have both, since Scripture contains part of God’s revelation and tradition contains the other part of God’s revelation.
 Together you get the complete picture of God’s revelation to His Church.
 On the other hand, some Roman Catholics advocate for a Material Sufficiency view, which claims divine revelation is contained entirely in Scripture and entirely in tradition.
 These Roman Catholics are not affirming sola Scriptura.
 Instead, they are saying all of divine revelation can be found, if only implicitly, in Scripture.
 Tradition is necessary for proper interpretation; hence, it performs a hermeneutical role.
 Nonetheless, the end result of both positions is the same; they deny the sole sufficiency of Scripture, and in its place, they establish an authoritarian system that overturns the clear teachings of Scripture.

 For our purposes, one must not confuse a Protestant ministerial use of tradition with the Roman Catholic magisterial use of tradition.
 Both views rightly recognize the fact we all have ministerial traditions and those traditions affect the way we interpret texts.
 However, Protestants also recognized the fact that outside hermeneutical authorities or tools are not logically or analytically required (i.e., magisterially) for a proper understanding of Scripture, even if they are sometimes used ministerially (i.e., creeds, confessions, commentaries and so forth).
 For Roman Catholics one must embrace the Magisterium and her traditions in order to have a proper understanding of Scripture.
 If you do not embrace the Magisterium’s traditions, you not only do not, but cannot have a proper understanding of Scripture or any doctrine deduced from Scripture.
 Similarly, the debate between CRT and Scripture is not merely about whether tradition ministerially affects people or not, or whether there is a role for it in our exegesis of Scripture.
 Rather, it is a debate over whether someone must magisterially embrace the ideology of CRT in order to have a proper understanding of Scripture or any doctrines deduced from Scripture.
 Namely, in order to have a proper understanding of Scripture and Christianity individuals must use CRT as an analytical tool in their hermeneutic.